rialDave/Streamlabs-Chatbot-Randombeer/README.md

   * Fixes a dumb bug in v2.0.0 where i forgot to remove the testing user-override^^
   * Some preset changes and readme updated with a new idea

+**v0.3.0**

+  * Implements a new feature: The bot returns a completely different response (still hardcoded) when it's the very first beer for a user.
+  * Some localization bugfixes

 **Known bugs to fix:**

   * <s>Updating the beerdata.csv only saves the current line to the new file (discards all other lines that were there before) [see v0.0.2 above]</s>